 - Click on “Touchpad”;

-- Choose “Clickpad settings” tab followed by “Clickpad settings”;
+- Choose the “Clickpad settings” tab followed by “Clickpad settings”;

 - Make sure the “Pinch zoom” is ticked;